 How should you handle a situation where the court takes a long time to appoint you an attorney?

 The law in Texas says that you are entitled to have an attorney represent you if you cannot afford to hire one yourself and that the CPS lawsuit is seeking to terminate your parental rights.
 However, keep in mind that the law does not say exactly how quickly a judge must go through the process of having an attorney appointed to represent you.

 Most judges will appoint an attorney as quickly as possible if you meet the above requirements.
 Other judges will wait until the later stages of the case.
 You do not have many options to contest your judge if she decides to wait.
-All you can really do is ask for an attorney every opportunity that you get.
+All you can do is ask for an attorney for every opportunity that you get.

 What should you tell your lawyer about your case and life?

 There are probably a lot of aspects to your life that you would like to keep private.
 This is especially true when you are involved in a CPS case.
 It's not like CPS has filed a lawsuit against you so that they can name you Parent of the Year.
 Allegations are being made that you have either abused or neglected one of your children.
 Just the thought of it is enough to make you want to curl up into a ball and never let anyone else know about what has happened that caused the allegation(s) to be made.

 The problem with that feeling is that you need to work against the urge to keep everything private in your life.
 You may be a proud, independent person who has taken care of yourself for a long time.
 Even though there are times when you have felt overwhelmed by the responsibility of parenting your child, you have done everything you could to care for him or her.
 Having to rely on another person, like a lawyer, to help you can be a difficult pill to swallow.